HTTP-RPC/Sierra/README.md

 ```xml
 size="20, 20"
 ```

+As with border and padding values, dimensions can also be specified by name.

 ### FlatLaf Client Properties
 FlatLaf style and [style class](https://www.formdev.com/flatlaf/typography/) values can be specified via the "style" and "styleClass" attributes, respectively.
 For example, this markup applies the "h4" style class to a `JLabel` instance used by a list cell renderer: